D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models

-Employing a uniform eviction strategy such as $\text{H}_{2}\text{O}$~\cite{zhang2024h2o} or StreamingLLM~\cite{xiao2023efficient} across all layers could potentially compromise model performance.
-To address this, we propose using a specific metric, $\mathbf{F}_{d}$, to evaluate the attention density of each layer:

-where $\mathbf{A}_{p}$ denotes the attention score of prompt encoding, $\mathbf{Q}_{p}, \mathbf{K}_{p} \in \mathbb{R}^{L_{\text{prompt}} \times D}$.
-We sum the elements of each column in $\mathbf{A}_{p}$ to establish the initial state of the cumulative attention sequence.
-The attention density for each layer is then quantified by the variance of this sequence, with the rationale that denser attention weights correspond to smaller variances.
-This relationship is illustrated in Figure~\ref{fig: var}, we observe a consistent phenomenon across all models: the variance of attention scores is lower in the shallow layers (e.g., 0, 1, 2), indicating that the attention weights are dense, as also shown in Figure~\ref{fig: attenion}.
+Employing a \zw{uniform layer-wise size}, such as those proposed in $\text{H}_{2}\text{O}$~\citep{zhang2024h2o} and StreamingLLM~\citep{xiao2023efficient}, across all layers could potentially compromise model performance.
+To address this, we propose using a specific metric, $\zw{F_{v}^{l}}$, to evaluate the attention density of each layer $l$: where $\mathbf{A}_{p}^{l}$ denotes the attention score of prompt encoding in each layer, and $\mathbf{Q}_{p}^{l}, \mathbf{K}_{p}^{l} \in \mathbb{R}^{L_{\text{prompt}} \times D}$.
+We sum the elements of each column in $\mathbf{A}_{p}^{l}$ to establish the initial state of the cumulative attention sequence.
+The attention density for each layer is then quantified by the variance of this sequence, as denser attention weights correspond to smaller variances.
+This relationship is illustrated in Figure~\ref{fig: var}.
+We observe a consistent phenomenon across all models on the GSM8K dataset: the variance of attention scores is lower in the shallow layers (e.g., 0, 1, 2) and middle layers (e.g., 13, 14), indicating that the attention weights are dense, as also shown in Figure~\ref{fig: attenion}.
 This density makes it difficult to distinguish which tokens should be discarded.
-In deeper layers, the variance increases, and the attention weights display a sparse pattern.
-Based on this consistency, we adjust the KV cache size by setting a gate coefficient $g$: layers with a variance higher than $g$ are allocated a smaller cache size $S$, while shallower layers with lower variance are assigned a larger cache size $\alpha S$, where $\alpha$ is a scaling factor relative to $S$.
+In deeper layers, the variance increases and the attention weights display a sparser pattern.

+\textbf{Dynamic Allocation Strategy}.
+Leveraging this consistency, we propose a new \textbf{\textit{dynamic allocation strategy}} using inverse variance softmax to adjust the KV cache size in each layer: layers with higher variance $\zw{F_{v}^{l}}$ are allocated a smaller cache size, while shallower layers with lower variance receive a larger cache allocation.
+Specifically, for a given compression ratio $\rho$, the cache size for each layer $S_l$, is calculated as:

+where $\rho$ represents the compression ratio of the cache size, and $S$ is the original cache size, which is equal to $L_{\text{prompt}}$ in the prompt encoding stage, and $L$ denotes the number of model layers.
+We adopt a softmax-like function to dynamically distribute cache proportions $\alpha_l$.
+The derivation details and theoretical analysis can be found in Appendix~\ref{Allocation Factor} and Appendix~\ref{sec: proof}, respectively.